x4dqn/Open3Dmap/README.md

 2. Open the project in Android Studio:
    - Open Android Studio
    - Select "Open an existing project"
-   - Navigate to the `AndroidApp/Bot` directory
+   - Navigate to the `AndroidApp/Scanner` directory
    - Click "OK"

 3. Build and run:
    - Connect your Android device
+   - Select your device from the device list
    - Click the "Run" button (green play icon)
-   - Select your device from the list
    - Wait for the app to install and launch

 ## Usage